RedPRL/cooltt/README.md

 ## blott

 An implementation of normalization by evaluation (nbe) & semantic type checking for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, id, box, and a cumulative hierarchy of universes.
 This implementation supports eta-rules for box, pi, and sigma.

 For examples, see the `test/` directory.

 ## building

-blott has been built with OCaml 4.06.1 and 4.07.1.
+blott has been built with OCaml 4.06.1 and 4.07.1 with [opam 2.0](https://opam.ocaml.org/).
+Once these dependencies are installed blott can be built with the following set of commands.

 ```
 $ opam update